nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 ## Integration bounds

 MCIntegrate deals with uncertainty in placing integration bounds by expressing each bound by one ore more probability distributions.
-Any continuous, univariate distribution from the [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) can be used to define integration bounds.
+Any continuous, univariate distribution from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) can be used to define integration bounds.

 Three bound types are available at the moment: